lmarzen/diy-microphone/README.md

   <img src="showcase/mic_open_1.jpg" width="49%" />
 </p>

-Matt (DIY Perks) has created extensive documentation about this project in the form of a youtube video, https://www.youtube.com/watch?v=LoQu3XXIayc.
+Matt (DIY Perks) has created extensive documentation for the DIY Perks Microphone Project v1 in the form of a youtube video, https://www.youtube.com/watch?v=LoQu3XXIayc.
 More information related to his project can be found here, https://diyperks.com/project_31_high-quality-usb-c-microphone/.